Kari-Genomics-Lab/iDeLUCS/README.md

-An interactive deep-leraning based tool for clustering genomic sequences.
+An interactive deep-learning based tool for clustering genomic sequences.

 ## Installation